First off, I LOVED Battle Hymn of the Tiger Mother.

 I am very much NOT a Tiger Mother.
 I want my children to succeed, but I’m not willing to spend my entire life babysitting them in order to make that happen.
 I don’t want to stand over my child and micromanage their music practice for hours on end, day after day.
 And really, I tend to think that most people, no matter how brilliantly they start out, end up to be quite average adults.
 I don’t care if my child doesn’t get into Harvard.

 And yet, I could see clearly some of the benefits that her children reaped from her parenting method, extreme though it might have been.
-They learned how to work hard, how to not give up with something was hard, and
+They learned how to work hard and how to not give up with something was difficult.

 I find myself wondering, actually, about the people who reacted so so strongly to Battle Hymn of the Tiger Mother.
 Do they just think she is completely abusive?
 Or does her parenting style and defense of it rattle their beliefs in their own parenting method?
 I don’t know, but I find the idea of sending someone a death threat over their parenting memoir a little much.
 Maybe that’s just me.

 And really, the book is so much more than just “Chinese mothers are better than Western ones.”
 It’s about what the role of a mother is, and how you define success, and how different people view you, and how writing reflects reality (and how it distorts it, too).
 It’s just fascinating on so many levels.

 I’ve picked Battle Hymn of the Tiger Mother for my book club next year and I am . . .well, I’m really excited.